functionalafrica/content/intro.md

 __The Internet is open.
 Africa is coming online.
 And the world is waking up to remote work.__

 Functional Scala is just beginning on its journey towards charitable status.
-Starting in 2021, we will begin a program of free, interactive, online teaching in Scala.
+Starting in 2021, we will begin a program of free, interactive, online teaching in Scala, alongside a six-month consultation to investigate the impediments holding back European and A